Agenda item

 Concluding the item, the Committee sought clarity around consultation plans.
 It was confirmed that each Local Authority could decide how it wished to conduct this, but that a significant response was anticipated (including some push-back).

-AGREED that the community water fluoridation information be noted, and the stated recommendations be supported.
+AGREED that the community water fluoridation information be noted, and the stated recommendations in relation to the consultation process be supported.

 Supporting documents: